demisto/content/Packs/MongoDBAtlas/Integrations/MongoDBAtlas/README.md

 4. Click **Test** to validate the URLs, token, and connection.

+## Additional Information
+Groups and projects are synonymous terms.
+Your group id is the same as your project id.
+For existing groups, your group/project id remains the same.
+The resource and corresponding endpoints use the term groups.

+### Authentication and authorization:
+#### Grant Programmatic Access to a Project
+Use the following procedures to grant programmatic access to a project.
+To learn more, see [Manage Programmatic Access to a Project](https://www.mongodb.com/docs/atlas/configure-api-access-project/#std-label-atlas-admin-api-access-project).

 ## Commands

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.